Aeroluna/LunaCoopMod/README.md

 # LunaMod

-A set of changes and additions to the StarCraft 2 Co-op mode.
+A set of changes, additions, and bug fixes to the StarCraft 2 Co-op mode.

 ## General